 Once loaded to a more advanced eDiscovery software, these items will be OCRed (made searchable through optical character recognition) so you have the capability to search and cull anything that does not hit on your search terms.
 This will leave you with potentially responsive ESI and documents that Microsoft 365 was unable to index.

 NOTE: Certain Microsoft licenses (E5) have Microsoft 365 Advanced eDiscovery which has more features than Core eDiscovery.
 However, Advanced eDiscovery also has limitations that still may necessitate the use of more robust eDiscovery tools (e.g. only native production formats, inability to process third-party data, and keyword search limitations described below).
 Below are the main differences between Core and Advanced eDiscovery:

-Most eDiscovery projects, compliance matters, and internal investigations are heavily dependant on keywords and the good ol’ eDiscovery search query to cull large datasets.
+Most eDiscovery projects, compliance matters, and internal investigations are heavily dependent on keywords and the good ol’ eDiscovery search query to cull large datasets.
 Matters can have a few search terms or have lists of hundreds of terms – trust me, the list of terms can be extensive.

 One major limitation of Microsoft 365 eDiscovery search queries is that you can only search 50 keyword lists in a single search.
 This can be challenging and time-consuming if you have more than 50 keywords or search queries which often is the case.